pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 Then go to the SecureX Orchestration page **=> all workflows** landing page and search for the following workflows :  **0015A-SecureFirewall-BlockObservable-Setup** and **0015B-SecureFirewall-BlockObservable**.

 If they exist don't delete them.
-Then Import the two workflow  **CiscoSecurity_Workflows** github and and overwrite existing workflows if needed.
+Then Import the two workflows  **CiscoSecurity_Workflows** github and and overwrite existing workflows if needed.

 **Next Step** Go to the following instructions and once done come back here and move forward with next steps :